Classic Florida Reads

 In the twenty years since The Corpse Had a Familiar Face, Buchanan has written several novels including Cold Case Squad, and a popular mystery series about Britt Montero, a Miami reporter.
 Her most recent book in the series, Love Kills, was released in June.
 But The Corpse Had a Familiar Face is her classic book.
 It is a great history of crime in Miami and an inspirational story about a woman who realized she wasn’t just writing stories for a deadline, she was writing about people.

-Susan Jo Parsons is the publisher of The Florida Book Review.
+Susan Jo Parsons is the founder and publisher of The Florida Book Review.